Your cart is currently empty!

 - Continue to simmer until the cranberries are mushy and the cider has reduced and thickened.
 This can take anywhere from half an hour to an hour and a half, depending on how much cider you used.

-There are all sorts of herbs/spices/fruits that can be added to exotify (nice word, eh?) your sauce.
-They include:
+There are all sorts of herbs/spices/fruits that can be added to jazz this up, including:

-- Organic lemon (juice and/or rind and/or zest)
+- Organic lemon or orange (juice and/or rind and/or zest)

-This basic recipe provides a pretty thick sauce when cooked down enough, but some folks like their cranberry sauce to really stand at attention on the plate (weirdos).
+This basic recipe provides a pretty thick sauce when cooked down enough, but some folks like their cranberry sauce to really stand at attention on the plate.
 If that’s your thing, try adding a tablespoon or two of chia seeds.
-Just stir them in as you are removing your concoction from the heat.